 Because modular homes are built on a controlled, indoor assembly line, manufacturers can eliminate costs usually associated with traditional homebuilding, and pass the savings on to the buyers.
 By creating an economy of scale, manufacturers can deliver a quality new home at a fraction of the cost of a site built house.

 Find out what you can afford with our Free Home Affordability Calculator.

 One of the biggest advantages of buying a modular house is how quickly you can move through the building process and actually start living in your home.
 If you want a new home, but need to move in quickly, a modular house might be a better option for you than a quick move-in home.

-Manufacturers don’t have to worry about delays caused by bad weather, a time consuming building process, of waiting on a contractor or vender.
+Manufacturers don’t have to worry about construction delays caused by bad weather, a time consuming building process, of waiting on a contractor or vender.
 This means you don’t have to wait on a delay filled construction process either.